UNLV-CS472-672/2024-F-GROUP1-Tabby/server/README.md

 Expects a request with a body that is in *binary*, which represents an image.
 The image can either be JPG or PNG.

+It takes one optional parameter:

+- `"nosearch"`: If given any value, then Google Books will not be used.
+This makes the `"books"` attribute an empty array.

 The response JSON will contain two additional fields:

 - `"title"`: Title recognized from the image.